rl-institut/open_plan/docs/model/limitations.rst

 :Reason:

-The MVS is based on the python library :code:`oemof-solph`.
+The open_plan tool is based on the python library :code:`oemof-solph`.
 Its generic components are used to set up the energy system.
 As a ground rule, the components of :code:`oemof-solph` are unidirectional.
 This means that for an asset that is bidirectional two transformer objects have to be used.
 Examples for this are:

 * Physical bi-directional assets, eg. inverters
 * Logical bi-directional assets, eg. consumption from the grid and feed-in to the grid